 Narrowing down the number of possible options makes it exponentially easier for us to identify a combination that will give us a working prototype.
 More importantly, it allows us to get closer to our solution without spending resources (be it time or money) on unviable projects, and without having to carry out expensive rework.
 This means that we will be able to develop more products more quickly and more cheaply – in other words, SBCE boosts our ability to be innovative, much like the Wright brothers did.
 And isn't this something every organization should be paying attention to?

 Monica has now played the SBCE serious game with over a 1,000 people (including students and practitioners – even working in firms advanced in their lean product development efforts) and they all struggle with same problems.
 They have a hard time understanding how formalized knowledge is created, how to find out what they need to know, how they can respond to very specific customer requirements, how they can avoid rework, how they can unleash the creativity of their people, and so on.
 If you are asking yourself these or similar questions, this game is definitely for you.

-Come play the SBCE serious game with Monica Rossi and her colleagues in Barcelona on March 30-31
+Come play the SBCE serious game with Monica at the European Lean Summit on October 13-14, in Venice

 Monica Rossi is an Assistant Professor in the Industrial Engineering Department at Politecnico di Milano